 Mountains, via their seasonal snowpacks and other cryospheric reservoirs, are the "water towers of the world."
 In the western United States, 50-80% of the water supply descends from the sky in the form of seasonal mountain snows.
 Globally, more than a billion people depend on the snow system for water supplies.
-Understanding the seasonal delivery and distribution of mountain snowcover, the snowpack storage and release of water, and the effects of climate on those processes, are clearly of increasing importance to the American West and to snowmelt-watered regions everywhere.
+Climate change researchers around the world have recognized mountains as a sensitive bellwether of global change, where system responses quicker to present than in lower elevation urbanized or rural settings.
+Understanding the seasonal delivery and distribution of mountain snowcover the snowpack storage and release of water, and the effects of climate on those processes, are clearly of increasing importance to the American West and to snowmelt-watered regions everywhere.

 See also: Who is using CSAS data